nvh95/jest-preview/CONTRIBUTING.md

 ## Welcome

 Welcome to CONTRIBUTING zone.
-If you are reading this, you are probably want to contribute to Open Source projects.
+If you are reading this, you probably want to contribute to Open Source projects.
 That's great!
 Contributing to an open source project is a great opportunity to learn, sharpen your skills and help others.
-Luckily, Jest Preview is a free and open source project and we always wecome new contributors.
-Its mission is to help front end developers' lives easier and more enjoyable, also improve the standard of front end applications by encourgaging them to write more high-quality tests, by providng an ability to view the actual UI in Jest in an external browser like Chrome.
+Luckily, Jest Preview is a free and open source project and we always welcome new contributors.
+Its mission is to help front end developers' lives easier and more enjoyable, also improve the standard of front end applications by encouraging them to write more high-quality tests, by providing an ability to view the actual UI in Jest in an external browser like Chrome.

 Jest Preview aims to be a community-driven project.
-So we hope to see your contributions to make Jest Preview a favourite library for front end developers when it comes to testing.
+So we hope to see your contributions to make Jest Preview a favorite library for front end developers when it comes to testing.

 ## What can I contribute?

-We appreciated any helps.
-There are not a thing as a small contribution.
+We appreciated any help.
+There is not a thing as a small contribution.
 If you see a typo, send us a PR.
 If you experience a bug, please open an issue.
 If you have a suggestion, let us know.
-Bellow are some ways you can contribute to Jest Preview:
+Below are some ways you can contribute to Jest Preview:

-- **Submit bugs or issues:**: Software are full of bugs.
+- **Submit bugs or issues:**: Software is full of bugs.
 Jest Preview is no exception.
 If you use Jest Preview and find a bug, please open an issue at [Jest Preview's issues](https://github.com/nvh95/jest-preview/issues)
 - **Docs**: We have a documentation site at [www.jest-preview.com](https://www.jest-preview.com/docs/getting-started/intro), it's very easier to contribute to the documentation by using `Edit this page` button at the bottom of each page.
 If you see a typo, an unclear page or incorrect grammar, please send us a PR.
 - **Fix bugs**: We are tracking bugs at [Issues](https://github.com/nvh95/jest-preview/issues).
 Please [claim an issue](#claim-issues) then open a PR to fix a bug.
-- **Add new features**: You use Jest Preview for your projects and find out Jest Preview is missing a feature?
-Please open an issue to discuss about it.
+- **Add new features**: Do you use Jest Preview for your projects and find out Jest Preview is missing a feature?
+Please open an issue to discuss it.
 And it's great if you can help to implement that feature.
 - **Answer questions and issues on GitHub and Discord**: [GitHub issues](https://github.com/nvh95/jest-preview/issues) and [Discord](https://discord.gg/X5PyPUfemh)

 If not sure what to contribute, but you still want to contribute something, let us know in [Discord](https://discord.gg/X5PyPUfemh) (channel #contributors)

 ## Claim issues

-There are some labels worth looking at for a new contributors:
+There are some labels worth looking at for a new contributor:

 - [good first issue](https://github.com/nvh95/jest-preview/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22): Some issues to help you get your feet wet with Jest Preview
 - [help wanted](https://github.com/nvh95/jest-preview/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22): if you have specific knowledge in one domain, working on these issues can make your expertise shine.

 If you want to work on any of these issues, just drop a message such as "I'd like to work on this".
-Depends on the difficulty of the issue, it can take a few days or a week to implement the feature/ bug fix.
+Depending on the difficulty of the issue, it can take a few days or a week to implement the feature/ bug fix.
 It's great if you can send a PR within seven days.
 If you need more time on a specific issue, please let us know.
 After that, we can delegate the issue to someone else if you are not available.

 ## npm scripts